fusion-energy/neutronics-workshop/README.md

 Run ```python3 3_plot_neutron_birth_locations_plasma.py``` to produce the plot of a more realisitc plasma neutron source point.

-The ```4_example_neutron_tracks.py``` file contains a hollow sphere made of two materials and a 14MeV point source in the centre of the geometry.
+The ```4_example_neutron_tracks.py``` file contains a hollow sphere made of two materials and a 14 MeV point source in the centre of the geometry.
 The objective of this task is to create some 3D particle tracks and visualize them with the geometry.

 Open up ```coder 3_example_neutron_tracks.py``` and take a look at the ```model.run(tracks=True)``` method.
 This argument results in the creation of a h5 file for each neutron simulated.